sainaghasemian/Haptic-VR-Operation-Game/README.md

 # Haptic VR Operation Game

-From ENSF 545 Introduction to Virtual Reality Course, this Unity-based VR adaptation of "Operation" uses integrated haptic feedback.
+From ENSF 545 Introduction to Virtual Reality Course at the University of Calgary, this Unity-based VR adaptation of "Operation" uses integrated haptic feedback.
 The project compares user performance and experience in two versions: one with enhanced (vibration/weight) feedback and one minimal.

 ## Overview